 Find a way to notate your judgement of each part of each take in such a way that you don’t get so caught up with writing that you miss what happens in the next four or five measures.
 I suggest that you use little symbols that can be quickly notated, so that you can continue concentrating on listening.
-I’ve found that an arrow pointing up can indicate good things, one pointing down indicating bad things, and an “N” to indicate intrusive noises that you’d like to avoid.
+If you're familiar with Pitman Short- or Shorterhand, you may be way ahead of me.
+For those who are not, I’ve found that an arrow pointing up can indicate good things, one pointing down indicating bad things, and an “N” to indicate intrusive noises that you’d like to avoid.
 You can probably come up with some other shapes, but the idea is for them to be quick to write but informative, so that you don’t lose concentration on the listening.
 The alternative is to listen to each take over and over and over…

 The best, most inaudible edits occur in the places where a listener will be least likely to hear them, so choosing transition points is key.
 Putting an edit right on the dividing line between musical phrases or sections is almost always audible -- it’s much better to hide the transition inside something busy.
 It's easiest to edit at a point where the music shifts abruptly from soft (or silent) to loud.
 The most difficult edits occur at points where the music goes from loud to soft, as it’s very difficult to maintain the same ambience and reverberation, and the shift in ambience is almost always audible.
 Similarly, “cold starts” are to be avoided, where you have a take which starts in the middle of the music, and you place the edit right on its very first note.
 Since this take contains no overhanging reverberation caused by performance prior to this point, but the take onto which this one is to be joined has the ambience is fully active, the edit will sound like all the air was suddenly sucked out of the room when the prevailing reverberation suddenly stops -- VERY audible.